Jason Perkins

 Scripture and tradition beckon us into the rich and varied actions that open our hearts to the presence of God.
 So spill it, which spiritual practice is workin' best for you right now?

 Over the past seven years the practices of silence and solitude have become very transformative to me.
 I typically begin my day quite early in the morning, making a cup of tea and sitting in the chair in my office.
 I have a stash of incense sticks on the side table next to the couch, and each stick burns for approximately 20 minutes.
-I tend to light a stick, find a sacred word or a phrase that reminds me of God's love for me, and begin soaking in God's love.
+I tend to light a stick, find a sacred word or a phrase that reminds me of God’s love for me, and begin soaking in God’s love.
 Like every human, my mind will often wander off to something I have to do that day or to an appointment I have to get to.
-When this happens, I simply recall my word or phrase to refocus my mind on soaking in the love of God and His presence in my life.
-This time has become a foundation for me in the practice of Jesus presence all throughout the day.
+When this happens, I simply recall my word or phrase to refocus my mind on soaking in the love of God and his presence in my life.
+This time has become a foundation for me in the practice of Jesus’ presence all throughout the day.

 I also include a shorter time of silence and stillness mid-morning and mid-afternoon.
 At the end of the day, before I lay the day to rest, I spend a moment in silence recalling the events of the day.
 I look for two things.
 First, how much of the day was I aware of the presence of Jesus?
-Even in the activity of the day, was I aware of His presence?
+Even in the activity of the day, was I aware of his presence?
 Second, in my interactions with others throughout the day, did the people I engage with experience the love of Jesus in and through my life?
 How well did I love them?
 If the goal in following Jesus is to love God and love others, this time of reflection is like a dashboard to help me pay attention to what matters most.

 QUESTION #7: FOCUS

-Our email subscribers get free ebooks featuring our favorite resources—lots of things that have truly impacted our faith lives.
+Our email subscribers get free ebooks featuring our favorite resources — lots of things that have truly impacted our faith lives.
 But you know about some really great stuff, too.
 What are some resources that have impacted you?

 There have been so many influential people and resources in my life.
 So many trusted guides to choose from.
-Ultimately, my hope in following Jesus is that by spending so much time with Him, I might become more like Him.
-That is why reading the gospels have become such an important resource for me to spend time with Him.
+Ultimately, my hope in following Jesus is that by spending so much time with him, I might become more like him.
+That is why reading the gospels have become such an important resource for me to spend time with him.

 Outside of the gospels, a significant guide for me has been Pete Scazzerro.
-Both Pete's writings and our one-on-one time in mentoring have significantly shaped my slowed down spiritual life and roots in the historical and monastic leaders of the Christian faith.
-There are many other great guides from the Spiritual Formation tradition, and I would highly recommend the works of Dallas Willard, James Bryant Smith and John Mark Comer, just name a few.
+Both Pete’s writings and our one-on-one time in mentoring have significantly shaped my slowed-down spiritual life and roots in the historical and monastic leaders of the Christian faith.
+There are many other great guides from the Spiritual Formation tradition, and I would highly recommend the works of Dallas Willard, James Bryant Smith and John Mark Comer, just to name a few.

 We all have things we cling to to survive (or thrive) in tough times.
-Name one resource you’ve found indispensable in this current season—and tell us what it's done for you.
+Name one resource you’ve found indispensable in this current season — and tell us what it's done for you.

 I am currently spending some significant time developing a clearer understanding of the greatest contribution that God is inviting me to bring to the world.
 A simple and short book by the Quaker author Parker J. Palmer has been incredibly helpful during this discernment season, along with the practice of the Clearness Committee he outlines in the book.